 ARCC also supports the concept of Reproductive Justice.
-We recognize that the sexual and reproductive health and rights of people from many diverse communities are disproportionately affected by marginalization and oppression, including the LGBTQ community (lesbian/gay/bisexual/transgender/queer), Indigenous communities, racialized communities, youth, people with disabilities, and other vulnerable groups.
+We recognize that the sexual and reproductive health and rights of people from many diverse communities are disproportionately affected by marginalization and oppression, including 2S/LGBTQQIPAA people (Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Pansexual, Asexual, Aromantic), as well as Indigenous communities, racialized people, youth, those with disabilities, and other vulnerable groups.
 To ensure justice, fundamental inequalities must be addressed for all.
 (Please see our Position Paper #100 on Reproductive Justice for more information.)

 Our Mandate & Goals

 The Abortion Rights Coalition of Canada (ARCC) is a broad-based national feminist organization consisting of groups and individuals who support ARCC’s vision and mandate.
-It recognizes and respects the cultural and political diversity of our country and its provinces and territories, works to represent as many women and communities as possible (including transgender), and operates in both official languages.
+It recognizes and respects the cultural and political diversity of our country and its provinces and territories, works to represent as many women and communities as possible, and operates in both official languages.

 ARCC acts as a “voice for choice”.
 Its primary mandate is to undertake political and educational work on reproductive rights and health issues.